 “Scheduled Maintenance” means periods of time during which Truv temporarily interrupts the Truv Platform or Products for upgrades, maintenance, or for any other agreed upon reason or purpose, pursuant to an established framework for scheduling and managing such outages.
 Notice for Schedule Maintenance may be given at any time via email.
 Additionally, availability status and reports can be consulted at https://status.truv.com/.

 2.Availability.
-During the Initial Term and any Renewal Term of this Agreement, Truv agrees to use all commercially reasonable efforts to make the Truv Platform and the Products available with a Product Availability of at least 99% per each calendar month.
+During the Term of this Agreement, Truv agrees to use all commercially reasonable efforts to make the Truv Platform and the Products available with a Product Availability of at least 99% per each calendar month.

 3.Credits.